 Take a paddle boat tour of the harbour

 Vancouver’s Chinatown is the biggest in Canada and has been established since the 1890s.
-It’s now a National Historic Site, and you can explore the history within as well as visiting all sorts of unique shops, places to eat, and also the Dr. Sun Yat-Sen garden.
+It’s now a National Historic Site, and you can explore the history within as well as visit all sorts of unique shops, places to eat, and also the Dr Sun Yat-Sen garden.

 Where to Eat in Vancouver